svc333/overview/quickstart_cloud_admin.md

 This quick start guide is intended to help IT operations administrators (IT ops admins) explore the infrastructure offerings that are available in {{site.data.keyword.cloud}}, and begin building their environment.
 {: shortdesc}

-See [Exploring the IT ops admin journey](/docs/overview?topic=overview-it-ops) in {{site.data.keyword.cloud_notm}}, which provides you with links to various tools for planning, provisioning, and managing your environment.
-{: tip}

 ## Before you begin
 {: #prereqs-it-ops}